- Mental Health

-Freedom of Being Different
+Freedom in Being Different

 Being Different Didn't Start as a Blessing

 One of the most profound joys I derived from the realization of my being different.
 It didn't start as a joy though, as my family found things about that little me which they found funny enough to make a self-conscious kid out of me.

 A tiny part on the top of my ear lob was missing, because a "mouse bit it off".
 I could not pronounce the sound "r" in that rolling way like when you normal people say "b-r-r-r-r-." , and neither could I say "l", like in "lousy".
 My bottom left rib is unnoticeably double, and you can only feel it by touching.
 O.K., only young and cute ladies need apply for that touch.

 On top of everything I had undiagnosed subclinical hypoglycemia, that is, my blood sugar had a tendency to drop too much, which made me really different than the rest of the kids in the neighborhood.
 Namely, I had an awfully bad muscular coordination which made me keep falling, bumping into things and tripping over my own feet.
 Also, I was getting tired fast, a shy, easy to cry kid, afraid of dark and strangers.
 Now, how is that for "different"?

 And so it was until my puberty, when I suddenly grew out of most of it.
 I mean, my ear lob never grew full, and I never lost that double rib.
 I still make jokes about my "spare rib", and my being an incarnation of Adam waiting for god to use that rib to make woman of it.